nac0512/Trucking-Company-Project/README.md

 This is a website I created to showcase my skills in HTML, CSS, Javascript, and Bootstrap.
 This project is for **demonstration purposes only**.

 To view this project live, [Click Here](https://nac0512.github.io/Trucking-Company-Project/).
+Right click if you wish to open in a new tab.

 ## Things to note